\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Application to hyperplane sections of cubic fourfolds in

+Consider now the case when $X$ is a smooth cubic hypersurface in $\PR ^5$.
+For such $X$ we have that $H^5_{\et }(\bcX ,\QQ _l)=0$ and so $A_1=A$ for $Y_{\bar \xi }$ and every smooth section $Y_P$ of the fourfold $X$.
+Any such a section smooth is a cubic $3$-fold in $H_P\simeq \PR ^4$, whose group $A^2(Y_P)$ is well known to be representable by the corresponding Prymian variety $\Prym (Y_P)$, see \cite{Beauville}.
+Since the Prym construction is of purely algebraic-geometric nature, we can do it over $\bar \xi $ getting the Prym variety $\Prym (Y_{\bar \xi })$ for the geometric generic fibre $Y_{\bar \xi }$.
+In other words, all the Assumptions 1, 2 and 3 are satisfied for $Y_{\bar \xi }$, as well as for all smooth hyperplane sections $Y_P$.

-Assumption (B) is satisfied for $\bcY _t$ too.
-If a hyperplane section $\bcY _t$ of the cubic fourfold $\bcX $ has one ordinary double point, then the singular cubic $\bcY _t$ is rational, so that $\tilde \bcY _t$ is rational.
-It follows that the group $A^2(\tilde \bcY _t)$ is weakly representable.
-If $\bcY _t$ is nonsingular, then it is unirational and so rationally connected.
-Hence, $A^3(\bcY _t)$ is trivial.
-The group $A^3(\bcX )$ is not weakly representable by Theorem 0.5 in \cite{Schoen}.
-Thus, the assumptions of Theorem \ref{main3} are also satisfied.
+If a hyperplane section $Y_P$ of the cubic fourfold $X$ has one singular point and this point is an ordinary double point, then the singular cubic $Y_P$ is rational, so that $\tilde Y_P$ is rational.
+It follows that the group $A^2(\tilde Y_P)$ is weakly representable.
+If $Y_P$ is smooth, then it is unirational and so rationally connected.
+Hence, $A^3(Y_P)$ is trivial.
+The group $A^3(X)$ is not weakly representable by Theorem 0.5 in \cite{Schoen}.
+Since, moreover, it is uniquely divisible, see Theorem 4.7(iii) in \cite{Shen_involutions}, it is also not rationally weakly representable.
+Thus, all the assumptions of Theorem \ref{main3} are also satisfied.